BLACK BEARS IN THE DMR

 "Over the past decade, Texas Parks and Wildlife Department (TPWD) has supported the natural recovery of black bears in the Trans Pecos by enforcing laws that prohibit illegal take of bears,

 monitoring bear sightings and mortalities, responding to bear depredations with non-lethal means, conducting research on bear food habits, population ecology, and habitat selection (McKinney

 and Pittman 2000), and developing technical and popular educational materials.
 In 2002, the Texas Parks and Wildlife Commission directed the TPWD to prepare a 10-year strategic plan for the

 conservation and management of bears statewide.
 TPWD initiated the planning process with the creation of two black bear working groups, one each for west and east Texas, composed of

 agency, private landowner, and non-government organization stakeholders with diverse interests in black bear conservation and management.
 The respective regional working groups will review

 the historic and current status of black bear resources, prepare conservation/management purpose statements, define management/conservation goals, identify and prioritize important gaps in

 the knowledge relating to bears, and develop actions and strategies to implement goals."

 Living with Black Bears:

 Unfortunately for us, we have lived without Black Bears for so long that we don't think about the things that might be attracting them to us and our property which inevitably leads to encounters and

 conflicts.
 On the flip side of this bears in this area are rarely hazed or have negative interactions with humans as such they largely view as a positive food source and they are comfortable in our

 presence.
 In other parts of the country that normally have bears present, the bears have learned from negative interactions (being hazed/harassed when humans are around) that humans are best

 avoided.
 It is a lifestyle change, unfortunately somethings will have to be changed and I know most of us are resistant to change when we have lived a certain way for so long.
 This is an excerpt

+from the Pennsylvania Game Commission website on "Living with Bears".
 "If you live in bear country, you may need to make some accommodations to coexist peacefully with these large animals.